Friday's high school football matchups, locations — and predictions

 Location: 1545 E. Copper St.

 What to expect: Salpointe Catholic built up a 23-0 lead over Cienega late in the third quarter last Thursday, then held on to win 30-22.
-The Bobcats made it a game late, but Salpointe Catholic prevailed to preserve its undefeated record and one step closer to potentially playing in the Open Division playoff.
-The Lancers should take care of business at home this week.
-Call it 56-35.
+The Bobcats made it a game late, but Salpointe prevailed to preserve its undefeated record and one step closer to potentially playing in the Open Division playoff.
+The Lancers should take care of business at home this week, 56-35.

 GILBERT (1-2) at Nogales (2-0)